Scripting

 • Import js file using require

-• The path should be relative to workspace if you use Git-Sync, otherwise use full-path.
+• The path should be relative (right-click on the file and select Copy Relative Path) to the workspace if you are using Git-Sync.
+Otherwise, use the full path.

 var { helloWorld } = require("thunder-tests/test-import.js");